Thame Neighbourhood Plan Revision

 12th June 2023 – 7th August 2023

 Please scroll through the consultation boards (to the right on laptops/PCs, or below on mobiles).
 You can click on the image to enlarge / download it.
-Alternatively, you can download PDF versions of all the boards and documents that are directly related to this consultation:
+Alternatively, you can download PDF versions of all the boards and documents that were directly related to this consultation:

 Information Video

-Some of your queries answered here
+Some of your queries were answered here

 Please sign up to our newsletter for the latest information.